 - Our EEO reporting form for academic positions is crucial to this effort

 - Providing consultation services, education, and training;

-- Serving as liaison between Duke and governmental agencies in areas of contract compliance, reporting, and regulatory matters.
+- Serving as liaison between Duke and governmental agencies in areas of employment equity reporting and regulatory matters.

 Affirmative Action Plans

-Each year, the Equal Opportunity and Affirmative Action Department develops Affirmative Action Plans (AAPs) not only in accordance with federal regulations, but also to serve as management tools when assessing the efficacy of DEI initiatives as well as hiring and promotion practices.
+Each year, the Office for Institutional Equity develops Affirmative Action Plans (AAPs) not only in accordance with federal regulations, but also to serve as management tools when assessing the efficacy of DEI initiatives as well as hiring and promotion practices.
 These Plans include those policies, practices, and procedures that reinforce and ensure our commitment to equal employment opportunity.
 In addition, these Plans describe Duke’s faculty and staff populations, population trends, and workforce analytics.